 If you’re staying on a Sunday and you’ve decided to skip the hotel breakfast, head to the nearby farm gate markets on Bathurst Street where you can pick up locally grown fresh produce or some indulgent bakery treats, including cakes, muffins and doughnuts.

-In February this year (on a different Hobart visit), I paid for half a kilo of the most incredible tasting cherries.
+In February this year (on a different Hobart visit), I paid for half a kilo of the most incredibly delicious cherries.
 I doubt I will ever find a tastier cherry (the bar has been set high!)

-My two nights stay at Mövenpick was over way too soon.
+My two-night stay at Mövenpick was over way too soon.
 As I threw my backpack on and closed my room #518 door for the last time, I felt a twinge of melancholy.
 Mövenpick Hotel Hobart made me feel at home.
 From the professional staff offering genuine warmth that extended beyond mere courtesy, to sleeping soundly, cocooned in my comfy king-sized bed and peaceful room, to having all the creature comforts in my minimalist room, I could have stayed a week!

 Disclaimer: The writer paid a media rate to stay at the Hotel.
 All opinions expressed are her own and are in no way influenced.